State-College-Plone/WebServerAuth/README.txt

 Version History

-    ' ' unreleased -- ' '
+    ' ' 1.1 -- ' '

-               * Allow customization of where the challenge handler and login link send users.
+        * Provided for customization of where the challenge handler and login link send users.

         * Added even more instructions on setting up a secure Zope instance to the readme.

     ' ' 1.0 -- Polished the readme a bit.
 No code changes since 1.0b1.